donundeen/iot-sandbox-flows/README.md

 FUN TIP: Users should feel free to create NEW tabs, an copy the inputs/outputs they care about to them, so they can play in a somewhat cleaner space.
 But also there's nothing wrong with makeing a mess!

-## BLE in with Pareto Anywhere
+## BLE In Bridge with Pareto Anywhere
-This tab leverages the power of Pareto Anywhere, to access the data coming out of BLE devices and convert them to friendly-named inputs for the Switchboard
+This tab leverages the power of Pareto Anywhere, to access the data coming out of BLE devices and convert them to friendly-named inputs for the Switchboard.

+You'll notice that the sample flows in this tab connect to a node named "saveToCaputredBLE."
+What this does it record every device that you're actively doing something with.
+Another Pareto node captures ALL the devices pareto sees.
+This empowers a page in the UI to show a display of all the devices you currently ARE and ARE NOT doing anything with, along with all the properties that are available to use.
+This makes it easy to find new devices and add them to the BLE In table with friendly names.

 ## MicroBit Bridge
 This tab creates a bridge with Micro:bits devices (https://microbit.org/), which are popular microcontrollers for teaching interactive programming.

 For this tab to work, you need to have a dedicated micro:bit device attached via USB cable to the computer running Node-RED.

-TBD: For full setup instructions, see  (add microbits bridge instructions into a separate MD doc)
+TBD: For full setup instructions, see  [MicroBitsBridgeInstall.md](MicroBitsBridgeInstall.md)

 ## OSC Bridge
 This tab is where you map OSC-based inputs and outputs to named inputs and outputs that can be used in the Switchboard.

+## BLE Out Bridge
+This tab is for connecting named outputs to SEND data to BLE devices, via EspruinoHub, an application that maps mqtt messages to BLE messages.

+Due to how BLE software accesses the BLE hardware on RPIs, EspruinoHub needs to run on a separate Raspberry Pi (or maybe you could use an additional Bluetooth dongle?).
+Instructions on how to install that are at [BLEOutBridgeInstall.md](BLEOutBridgeInstall.md).

 ## UI Generator
 Turn inputs into a cool dashboard, and keep track of all the devices you've got in the system